DataDog/integrations-extras/resmo/README.md

 ![Resmo Screenshot][8]

--Hit the create button, and that's it!
-You're ready to query your Datadog resources.
+6. Click the **create** button, and you're ready to query your Datadog resources.

 ## Uninstallation